zenaton/articles-python/triggering-an-email-after-3-days-of-cold-weather/README.md

 To make this example usable in a real-world production environment, we could:

-- Use lat, long boxes to pinpoint users in a specific area, not a city
+- Use (lat, long) boxes to pinpoint users in a specific area, not a city
-- Plug a email service proivder like [Amazon SES](https://aws.amazon.com/en/ses/), [SendGrid](https://sendgrid.com/)...
+- Plug an email service provider like [Amazon SES](https://aws.amazon.com/en/ses/), [SendGrid](https://sendgrid.com/)...

 Feel free to submit a PR if you extended this example!